 The Small Business Bonfire is a well-known global community that every entrepreneur should follow.
 It is a free community founded by Alyssa Gregory in 2011 and provides tools, tips, resources, articles and inspiration for small business owners.
 It also offers a community forum, groups and networking opportunities.
 Their goal is to “to create a valuable online destination where aspiring and established small business owners worldwide can find the small business help and advice they need, every single day of the week.”

-It wouldn’t be a SME community list without mentioning the 1-grid blog.
-Started in 2017, the blog provides a wealth of SME tips, guides and advice for both aspiring entrepreneurs and experienced business owners.
+It wouldn’t be an SME community list without mentioning the 1-grid blog.
+Starting in 2017, the blog provides a wealth of SME tips, guides and advice for both aspiring entrepreneurs and experienced business owners.
 The focus is on guiding SME owners through getting their businesses online, but it also offers insights into the general small business landscape in South Africa.

 You can find almost anything on Reddit, and that’s the point.
-Whatever industry you’re in, level of business skills you have and point of your business journey you’re in, Reddit has a forum of like-minded individuals to connect with.
-Reddit covers topics from startups, entrepreneurship, and small businesses, to sub topics or subreddits of marketing, finance and technology.
+Whatever industry you’re in, the level of business skills you have and the point of your business journey you’re in, Reddit has a forum of like-minded individuals to connect with.
+Reddit covers topics from startups, entrepreneurship, and small businesses, to subtopics or subreddits of marketing, finance and technology.

 Founded in 2005, you can search the platform to find information, conversations and even market your business to other members.
 If you’re looking for first-hand industry knowledge and experiences Reddit is your place to be.
 The platform has become so popular that some community forums have even reached over 400,000 members.